SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

 Early vessel segmentation methods rely on conventional image processing techniques.
-These methods begin by enhancing vessel features through image filters~\cite{frangi1998multiscale},~\cite{manniesing2006vessel},~\cite{cervantes2016segmentation}, follow by applications of region-growing~\cite{jiang2013region},~\cite{zeng2018automatic} or machine learning techniques~\cite{sangsefidi2018balancing},~\cite{wang2020tensor} to obtain segmentation results.
-However, these conventional methods struggle to capture high-level semantic features crucial for successful segmentation, and their parameters are typically selected based on empirical evidence~\cite{li2020cau}.
-Consequently, the robustness and generalization capabilities of these methods are inadequate, rendering them unsuitable for clinical deployment.
+These methods begin by enhancing vessel features through image filters~\cite{frangi1998multiscale},~\cite{manniesing2006vessel},~\cite{cervantes2016segmentation}, followed by the application of region-growing~\cite{jiang2013region},~\cite{zeng2018automatic} or machine learning techniques~\cite{sangsefidi2018balancing},~\cite{wang2020tensor} to obtain segmentation results.
+However, these methods struggle to capture high-level semantic features crucial for successful segmentation, and their parameters are typically selected empirically~\cite{li2020cau}.
+Consequently, the robustness and generalization capabilities of these methods are inadequate, rendering them unsuitable for clinical applications.